 I mean have you seen the news lately?
 (Orlando massacre, Alton Sterling, Philando Castile, Dallas massacre, Baton Rouge massacre, Istanbul massacre, Nice massacre, Trump) You'd have to be some kind of zombie monster not to be depressed.

-The P.A. immediately started talking about anti-depressants and that she could prescribe me some.
+The P.A. immediately started talking prescribing me anti-depressants.

 I said that I was unwilling to take any pharmaceuticals.
 I was vehement about not wanting to be dependent on anything.